infinum/android-handbook/Project architecture/MVVM.md

 When defining software architecture, we always want to achieve certain characteristics.
 For our team, the focus is on flexibility, reusability, and testability.
 We are guided by these characteristics but are not restricted to them.
 The main purpose of project architecture is consistency among projects, which makes sharing knowledge and the transition of people among projects easier.
 We also prefer architecture that helps with standard framework issues or makes them easier to solve.
 In fact, this was a huge motivation to ditch the old MVP and switch to a new MVVM project architecture.
+Although this chapter covers the MVVM architecture specifically, all of the concepts and good practices mentioned in the general [Mobile app architecture](/books/android/project-architecture/mobile-app-architecture) chapter apply here as well.

 ## What is MVVM?